plloydsmith/rmdcev/README.md

-# Multiple Discrete-Continuous Extreme Value (MDCEV) Model Estimation and Simulation in R: The rmdcev Package
+# Kuhn-Tucker and Multiple Discrete-Continuous Extreme Value (MDCEV) Model Estimation and Simulation in R: The rmdcev Package

 <!-- badges: start -->